GGabi/k2_tree/README.md

 Take a real-world example: representing Web-Graphs.
 The connections between webpages can be easily encoded as a 2-d bit-matrix, where each column/row corresponds to a specific page and each bit denotes whether two pages are joined via a hyperlink; 1 if yes, 0 in not.
-As it turns out, these matrices tend to be extremely sparse *most of the time*, which makes the `K2Tree` a perfect structure for encoding them.
+As it turns out, these matrices tend to be extremely sparse *most of the time*, which makes the `K2Tree` a perfect structure for encoding them!

 Another example is representing Triple-Stores, which [this repo](https://github.com/GGabi/RippleDB) demonstrates is effective.
 # Example: